catppuccin/userstyles/docs/how-to-write-a-userstyle.md

 | --------------------------------------- | ------------------------------------- |
 | ![](./images/example.org-original.webp) | ![](./images/example.org-themed.webp) |

-Make sure to complete the rest of the steps in [Creating Userstyles](./userstyle-creation.md#creating-userstyles), and then submit your PR!
+Complete the rest of the steps in [Creating Userstyles](./userstyle-creation.md#creating-userstyles), and then submit your PR!